KadenRigsbee/fs-journal/journal/01/reflection.md

 - What did you learn that was a shock or surprise? crocs have been up to some weird shenanigans.
-- What are you struggling with? i am unconfident in my ability to navigate/utilize github at the moment. i know it's probably just a learning curve, but it's annonying me nonetheless.
+- What are you struggling with? i am not confident in my ability to navigate/utilize github at the moment. i know it's probably just a learning curve, but it's annoying me nonetheless.
-- What would you count as a victory? i got to utilize a lot of the html & css i had previously self taught myself this summer while i was making the cool litle toad site. made me happy because i was nervous i'd accidentally braindumped everything. but no, looks like it kinda is like riding a bike :D
+- What would you count as a victory? i got to utilize a lot of the html & css i had previously self taught myself this summer while i was making the cool little toad site. made me happy because i was nervous i'd accidentally brain-dumped everything. but no, looks like it kinda is like riding a bike :D